 Ataxia is defined as a lack of muscle control or coordination of voluntary body movements.
 It usually presents itself as a lack of control in the arms and legs, difficulty walking, difficulty with fine motor skills, or difficulty with speech (1).
-It is most often caused by a loss of nerve cells, degeneration, or damage in the cerebellum (the part of the brain that controls muscle coordination).
+It is most often caused by a loss of nerve cells, hypoxic ischemic-encephalopathy (HIE), or damage in the cerebellum (the part of the brain that controls muscle coordination).
 As many as 150,000 people in the U.S. are affected by ataxia (2).
 Many underlying conditions can cause ataxia, including (1):

 - Head trauma

 - Hypoxic-ischemic encephalopathy (HIE) or another oxygen-depriving birth injury

 - Cerebral palsy